Tuesday's Scottish Gossip

 Heart of Midlothian manager Robbie Neilson is ready to discuss a contract extension after leading his side back into European competition with a third-place Scottish Premiership finish.
 (Edinburgh Evening News)

-Ross County chief executive Steven Ferguson is confident manager Malky Mackay is at the club for the long haul despite the 50-year-old having attracted admirers after leading the Highland club into the Premiership's top six.
+Ross County chief executive Steven Ferguson is confident manager Malky Mackay is at the club for the long haul despite the 50-year-old having attracted admirers after leading the Highland side into the Premiership's top six.
 (Press & Journal)

 Hibernian midfielder Chris Cadden says the Edinburgh club's players are right behind manager Shaun Maloney despite their side missing out on a top-six finish and losing to Hearts in Saturday's Scottish Cup semi-final.
 (The Scotsman)